Robots as a Service is the Future of Automation

 Fetch RoboticsHeadquarters: San Jose, CA USAPublic: NOWebsite: https://fetchrobotics.com/Products: FetchCore Cloud Robotics Platform Fetch VirtualConveyor Fetch HMIShelf Fetch CartConnect Fetch RollerTop Fetch Freight500 Fetch Freight1500 Fetch TagSurveyor Fetch CartConnect500Applications: Warehouse Automated Material Transport Automated Data Collection Research and DevelopmentBackgroundHeadquartered in San Jose, California, Fetch Robotics is the pioneer of On-Demand Automation — the only solution that

-InVia RoboticsHeadquarters: Westlake Village, CA, USAPublic: NOWebsite: https://www.inviarobotics.com/Products: InVia Picker InVia LogicApplications: Goods-to-Person Person-to-Goods Dynamic AS/RS Goods-to-boxBackgroundThe inVia Picker effortlessly picks anything in a tote under forty pounds (40 lbs), whether your bins are filled with packs of gum to a bunch of yoga class weights.
-Pickers operate as an automated storage and retrieval solution
+InVia RoboticsHeadquarters: Westlake Village, CA, USAPublic: NOWebsite: https://www.inviarobotics.com/Products: InVia Picker InVia LogicApplications: Goods-to-Person Dynamic AS/RS Goods-to-boxBackgroundThe inVia Picker effortlessly picks anything in a tote under forty pounds (40 lbs), whether your bins are filled with packs of gum to a bunch of yoga class weights.
+Pickers operate as an automated storage and retrieval solution (AS/RS),

 KnightscopeHeadquarters: Mountain View, CA, USAPublic: NOWebsite: https://www.knightscope.comProducts: K1 K3 K5 K7Applications: Indoor Security Outdoor SecurityBackgroundKnightscope’s long-term vision is to predict and prevent crime utilizing autonomous robots, analytics and engagement.
 Crime has a $1+ trillion negative economic impact on the U.S. economy every year and Knightscope is on a mission to cut it in half.
 Founded